Time: 110 mins.

 Genre: Science Fiction/Action/Horror

 One of the biggest disappointments of this film has to be where the audience discovers that all the hopes and dreams they carried in with them from ALIENS have just gone to hell in a hand basket.
 It won't ruin the viewing at all to say that Newt, the child Ripley went to such trouble to save, doesn't survive the trip.
 Neither does Hicks.
 Both of them are killed when their ship is thrown off course by an onboard fire and sent spiraling onto the current films' location a derelict prison colony.
 I was already unhappy and the opening credits were still rolling.

 Basically, Ripley finds herself the only survivor (again) and has to face the fact that not only is she stranded in a maximum security prison that has no weapons, but she's also infected with a queen.
-No one wants to believe her story.
+No one wants to believe her story and you can't really blame them, but that doesn't change the situation.
 She starts to make friends with the prison doctor, but, as usual, things start to get real ugly, real fast.
 The prisoners would rather think one of their own's been killing the missing inmates, than some super alien.
 They are multiple murderers after all.
 Fortunately for Ripley, seeing is believing.
 Unfortunately for the prisoners, their living hell has just become a whole lot worse.

 The Company, the evil military conglomerate that began this whole mess in ALIEN, is alerted to her presence on the planet and sends a team to collect Ripley and her "cargo."
 The inmates seem to think they are going to be rescued, but Ripley knows better.
 The Company is tired of being denied it's prize and whoever doesn't get killed by the aliens will most definitely lose their life when "help" arrives.
 Ripley, however, has other plans for the Queen.
 She's going to end this evil cycle once and for all.